Using Genetic Research to Pick Your Next Performance Dog

 The "epi" in epigenetics means "above" the genome.
 The genome is simply the DNA of an individual.
 The "epi" part is a methyl group—or a group of molecules—that literally sit above the DNA.
 This methyl group can turn genes on and off.

-This is such a new science that when doing research for this article, I ran across several conflicting opinions—and even definitions—of what epigenetics encompasses.
+This is such a new science that when doing research for this article, I ran across several conflicting opinions—and even definitions—of what epigenetics encompass.
 Scientists are arguing amongst themselves as to what this new discovery will mean.
 At first, it was thought the epigenetic material would only affect an individual, and that it would not be passed onto the offspring.
-That opinion has been proven wrong.
+That has been proven wrong.
 It is now known that some epigenetic changes can be passed from parents to children, and perhaps as far down the generations to grandchildren.

 Epigenetic changes appear to occur with great stress or nutritional deficiencies.
 Much of these changes can be reversed with a return to a healthy, low-stress lifestyle.
 The research being done focuses more on long-term stresses and malnutrition such as a study of Holocaust survivors and epigenetic changes in their offspring.